JohnnyLue/Spatio-temporal-Diffusion-Point-Processes/README.md

 - Tensorboard

 ### Dependencies
 1. Install PyTorch 1.7.1 with the correct CUDA version.
+Recommend CUDA 11.7.
 2. Use the ``pip install -r requirements. txt`` command to install all of the Python modules and packages used in this project.

 ## Model Training

-Use the following command to train DSTPP on `Earthquake` dataset:
+Use the following command to train DSTPP on `AnimalTracking` dataset:

 ``
-python app.py --dataset Earthquake --mode train --timesteps 500 --samplingsteps 500 --batch_size 64 --total_epochs 2000
+python app.py --dataset AnimalTracking --mode train --timesteps 200 --samplingsteps 200 --batch_size 64 --total_epochs 200
 ``

 To train DSTPP on other datasets:

 ``
-python app.py --dataset COVID19 --mode train --timesteps 500 --samplingsteps 500 --batch_size 64 --total_epochs 2000
+python app.py --dataset Storms --mode train --timesteps 200 --samplingsteps 200 --batch_size 64 --total_epochs 200
 ``

 ``
-python app.py --dataset Citibike --mode train --timesteps 500 --samplingsteps 500 --batch_size 128 --total_epochs 2000
+python app.py --dataset Atlantic --mode train --timesteps 200 --samplingsteps 200 --batch_size 64 --total_epochs 200
 ``

+The trained models are saved in ``ModelSave/``.

+The logs are saved in ``logs/``.

+Use tensorboard to view visualized result.

 ``
-python app.py --dataset Independent --mode train --timesteps 500 --samplingsteps 500 --batch_size 128 --total_epochs 2000
+tensorboard --logdir=logs
 ``

-The trained models are saved in ``ModelSave/``.

-The logs are saved in ``logs/``.

 ## Note